Task Force on Gender Equity (GE-TF)

 The GE-TF ultimately supports knowledge generation activities to better understand the realities of women workers of the banana industry, at regional and global scales.
 In 2014, FAO, through the WBF, funded a series of publications titled, Women in the Banana Export Industry, which entailed a Global Overview and regional reports for Latin America, West and Central Africa, and the Caribbean.
 The findings from these reports have been useful to shape the priorities of the GE-TF above.

-The Task Force also works to support concrete efforts and activities to advance on its priority areas.
-In addition, following the COVID-19 pandemic, in order to give continuity to the work of the GE-TF, the WBF has further organized a series of webinars on the various challenges and risks related to gender equity in the banana industry.
+The Task Force is also committed to supporting tangible efforts and activities that advance its priority areas.
+Additionally, in response to the challenges posed by the COVID-19 pandemic, and to ensure the continuity of the GE-TF’s work, the WBF has organized a series of webinars focused on the various challenges and risks related to gender equity in the banana industry.

-If you are interested in becoming a member of the Task Force on Gender Equity, please email Camila Reinhardt at [email protected], Victor Prada at [email protected] and/or the WBF Secretariat at [email protected].
+If you are interested in becoming a member of the Task Force on Gender Equity, please email Victor Prada at [email protected] and/or the WBF Secretariat at [email protected].